fReNOvucrar/rock_paper_scissors/README.md

 # rock_paper_scissors

-This is my Rock, Paper, Scissors project for the Odin Project.
+This is my Rock, Paper, Scissors project for the Odin Project. test.